MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsVoicePolicy.md

 ```

 ### -PSTNVoicemailEscapeTimer
-**Below Content Applies To:** Lync Server 2013

-Amount of time (in milliseconds) used to determine whether or not a call has been answered "too soon."
-If a response is received within this time interval Lync Server will assume that the mobile device is not available and automatically switch the call to the organization's voicemail.
-If no response is received before the time interval is reached then the call will be allowed to proceed.
-The default value is 1500 milliseconds.

-**Below Content Applies To:** Skype for Business Server 2015

-Amount of time (in milliseconds) used to determine whether or not a call has been answered "too soon."
-If a response is received within this time interval Skype for Business Server 2015 will assume that the mobile device is not available and automatically switch the call to the organization's voicemail.
+Amount of time (in milliseconds) used to determine whether or not a call has been answered "too soon".
+If a response is received within this time interval Skype for Business Server will assume that the mobile device is not available and automatically switch the call to the organization's voicemail.
 If no response is received before the time interval is reached then the call will be allowed to proceed.
 The default value is 1500 milliseconds.

 ```yaml